Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 ONNX Runtime at the Edge: Portable, Fast Inference

-Deploying a machine-learning model outside the notebook where it was trained is usually where the fantasy breaks.
-You train in PyTorch on a cloud GPU, and suddenly you need to serve inference on a Linux server, inside an iOS app, on an ARM industrial gateway and —if product gets creative— in a tab of the customer’s browser.
-Each destination traditionally brings its own runtime: TensorFlow Serving here, Core ML there, TensorFlow Lite for Android, TensorFlow.js for the browser.
-With luck, the same model; with a lot of luck, the same numerical precision.
+Deploying a machine-learning model outside the notebook where it was trained is usually where the fantasy breaks: you train in PyTorch on a cloud GPU and suddenly need to serve inference on a Linux server, inside an iOS app, on an ARM industrial gateway, and in a customer’s browser tab.
+Each destination brings its own runtime.
+ONNX Runtime[1] is what most teams arrive at when that pain becomes chronic.

-What ONNX actually solves
+What ONNX Actually Solves

 import torch